gbarone42/CutCV2/README.md

 ```

 #### Usage
-final_crop.py is designed to be straightforward and user-friendly.
 The following details how to use the script:

 #### Command Format

 ``` bash
 python final_crop.py <path_to_image_or_directory> <output_path> <sides> <trim_pixels>
 ```